 - Graduate Training

-The International Neuroscience and Physiology Doctoral Programme (INPDP) provides students with an integrative, state-of-the-art education in either Neuroscience or Physiology & Cancer.
+The International Neuroscience and Cancer Doctoral Programme (INCDP) provides students with an integrative, state-of-the-art education in either Neuroscience or Physiology & Cancer.
 A central goal of the programme is to foster inquiry and discovery by encouraging active participation, critical thinking, and problem-solving by the students.
 After an intense course work period, training is focused on graduate research work.
 Rotations in several labs of choice will allow students to get acquainted with the research being conducted in different laboratories before selecting a group and research project.

 Degrees are granted by our academic partners, the Universidade Nova de Lisboa or the Instituto Universitário de Ciências Psicológicas, Sociais e da Vida through our accredited INDP doctoral track.